UWO-CS346-Fall-25/cs346f25-study-timer-pomodoro-app/README.md

   - Keep the current-interval hero, session queue, and summary in sync.
   - Show inline success/error states with keyboard-friendly controls.
   - Polish styling/animations so interactions feel smooth.

+## Current Pages (Deliverable 3)

+Week 9 focuses on front-end polish, form design, and usability improvements.

+- Added 3 input types in session queue form (input, number, and drop down menu)
+- Integrated CSS background, header, and footer transitions and animations when quick presets buttons are clicked
+- Updated button clicks by adding a transition to show when a button is pressed

 ## Project Structure